Use space to open navigation items

 Ideas can be simple, and you're welcome to come up with other projects not listed here!

-Applications will be looked at by a panel of Council staff and an independent representative.
-They will then recommend projects to be approved by Council.
+Applications will be looked at by a panel who will then recommend projects to be approved by the General Manager.

 Applications will be reviewed against the following criteria: